-We can start with the Russians: In the 1930s, A Russian engineer K.A.Kalinin, designed the K-7.
+We can start with the Russians: In the 1930s, A Russian engineer K.A.Kalinin designed the K-7.

-It was built as A bomber with a crew of 19, A passenger version was also designed, carrying up to 128 passengers.
+It was built as a bomber with a crew of 19.
+A passenger version was also designed, carrying up to 128 passengers.
 It had 7 - 750hp Mikulin AM-34 prop engines, 6 front and A 7th pusher engine on the trailing edge of the wing between tail booms.
 Its wing span was 53m, very close to the 747 with its 66.4m wing span.

-In August, 1933, the aircraft was taxied to the runway.
+In August 1933, the aircraft was taxied to the runway.
 Its test pilot was M.A.Snegirev, the K-7 ran down the runway and took off smoothly, it made a circle and landed on the factory airstrip.

 On November 21, after the K-7 had over 5 hours in flight, A Flight plan was made, it included approaching of the 'measuring kilometer' on altitude 1000m, then lovering aircraft to 100m and triple passing of the 'ruler' on the maximum speed.

-At 2p.m. the K-7 took off with 20 crew members on board.
-The Aircraft made a turn, accelerated and started approach.
+At 2 p.m. the K-7 took off with 20 crew members on board.
+The Aircraft made a turn, accelerated and started its approach.
 Approaching the 'measure kilometer' Snegirev gave full throttle.
 Tail booms vibration came up, and suddenly the left tail booms lower tube broke apart.
 Displaced tube edges locked the elevators, the aircraft started to dive at 30-40° at full speed.
 With no elevators, Snegirev was unable to get out of the dive.

-After obtaining expert conclusions, revealing no mistakes in aircraft design, the head of GUAP ordered Kalinin to start urgent production of two new (passenger and military) K-7's with scheduled roll-out in the beginning of 1935.
-Production was assigned to new base - The Voronezh Aviation Factory.
+After obtaining expert conclusions, revealing no mistakes in aircraft design, the head of GUAP ordered Kalinin to start urgent production of two new (passenger and military) K-7's with scheduled roll-out at the beginning of 1935.
+Production was assigned to a new base - The Voronezh Aviation Factory.
 It was later canceled, leaving both planes abandoned, one of them half-built.
 Few times Kalinin tried to prove the necessity of this aircraft class, but he failed to overpower opposition to his project.

 Lets take A look at Norman Bel Geddes, he was an industrial designer who was well known for his theater designs, collectable cocktail shakers, cook stoves, radios, Deco window displays, butcher scales, the teardrop double decker bus, the tear drop car, the streamlined railroad train, the factory for Toledo Scale Co, the restaurants - one on a tower, one in a dam, the streamlined ship, the floating dance palace, the model of the city of the future in the GM exhibit of the 1940 New York World's Fair, and the floating airport at the tip of Manhattan.

 Designed in 1929, the "Flying Hotel" was the most luxuriant airplane ever thought up.
 Designed for the 1040s, it was planned to have: